juanburgos/100-days-of-code/log.md

 ### R1D9

-**Today's Progress**: Started building a jQuery playground from scratch to practice the HTML, CSS and Bootstrap skills that I have learned so far.
+**Today's Progress**: Started building a jQuery playground from scratch to practice the HTML, CSS and Bootstrap skills that I have learnt so far.
 Finished the Responsive Design with Bootstrap Unit on #FreeCodeCamp.

 **Thoughts**: Ready to tackle jQuery tomorrow.